islco/sudo/source/_posts/2017-05-02-component-evolution-in-agile-development.md

 ## Agile Keeps Us Nimble
 Here at ISL, we practice agile development methodologies when building large-scale software products.
 Being agile gives us the flexibility to rapidly respond to feedback as we build out solutions.
 Continuous testing, integration and feedback allows our team to iteratively deliver software that is constantly evolving.
-We recently saw these benefits during our regular Design / Dev sync meeting.
+We recently saw these benefits during our regular Design / Dev sync meeting for our client the [Service Year Alliance](https://serviceyear.org/).
+Our team is building the software platform to help Service Year bring paid, full-service opportunities to young Americans.
 During development, we discovered that a reusable component we built would have to evolve as our use for it had evolved.

 ## Component Driven Development